tr-igem/esmuflily/docs/internals.md

     ...
     (+inf.0 GLYPH-N)

-Typical (default) heights of a staff group, i.e. of a `'bar-line` delimiter in LilyPond and the appropriate limits.
+Typical (default) heights of a staff group, i.e. of a `bar-line` delimiter in LilyPond and the appropriate limits:

     Staves  Height  Limit
     1       4.1     9